 For a list of financial services organisations in the UK that currently offer gambling blocks on debit cards see: www.gamcare.org.uk/block-gambling-transactions

 Manage your ads on social media

 Social media platforms can show ads tailored to your browsing history – these are called personalised ads.

 You can control your ad preferences to manage what you see.
 If you want to stop seeing ads from Entain brands and other third-parties linked to your browsing history, you can tailor your ad settings on these social media sites.

 The Tote Betting Operating Rules are displayed on posters at the stadium entrance, in the vicinity of the various betting counters and on the racecards, with the rules in respect of the on-course bookmakers displayed at the end of the respective pitches.

 If you want to raise a complaint about a product or service, please follow the process outlined below.

-Stage 2: if you remain dissatisfied, the customer should escalate their complaint to our Customer Care team for investigation.
+Stage 2: If you remain dissatisfied, escalate your complaint to our Customer Care team for investigation.

 Stage 3: Should you still remain dissatisfied with the subsequent response and if the complaint relates to the outcome of a betting transaction, you may then contact the Independent Betting Adjudication Service for a third-party resolution (www.ibas-uk.com ).